Policy & Advocacy

 1. Bricks & Mortar | Building More Affordable Housing

 Alliance Housing feels the weight of the market-wide shortage of affordable housing through the number of calls we receive daily and the stories we hear from our recently-housed residents.
-A robust development and re-development of affordable units is necessary to ending homelessness.
-To ensure Minnesota and Minneapolis invest in affordable housing, we work alongside cross-sector organizations through the Homes for All Coalition and Make Homes Happen MPLS.
+Additional affordable housing units are necessary to end homelessness.
+Alliance takes its lead from several policy collaboratives and organizations including: Homes for All Coalition MN, Make Homes Happen MPLS, MN Housing Partnership, MN Coalition for the Homeless and the National Low Income Housing Coalition.

 2. Access to Affordability | Lowering the Barriers